 Gardening in Small Spaces: Container Gardens and Raised Beds

 What can you grow in a tiny space?

 Container gardens come in all forms.
-They can be traditional pots, hanging baskets, window baskets, and even small pots in your windowsill.
+They can be traditional pots, hanging baskets, window baskets, and even small pots on your windowsill.
 Spend some time pondering what you think your space can handle and then go on the hunt for containers.

 You’ll need some potting soil and containers.
-If you choose very large pots then do some research before filling the entire pot with dirt.
-Many of your plants will have a root depth that is no where near the size of large pots.
+If you choose very large pots, then do some research before filling the entire pot with dirt.
+Many of your plants will have a root depth that is nowhere near the size of large pots.
 So put things inside the container to take up space (like upside down plastic plant buckets), then fill the rest with your potting soil.
-This not only saves you from wasting dirt, it also saves unnecessary weight.
+This not only saves you from wasting dirt; it also saves unnecessary weight.
 Now hopefully you can move your container around if needed.

 We have built raised beds at every house we’ve lived in.
-These come in all shapes and sizes and for those that aren’t handy you can even buy them.
+These come in all shapes and sizes, and for those that aren’t handy you can even buy them.
 Our best beds were 3 feet wide and 5 feet long.
-We had a sloping backyard, so built beds that stair stepped the slope of the yard.
-Being three feet wide there was room to do two rows of vegetables with plenty of growth space between them.
+We had a sloping backyard, so we built beds that stair stepped the slope of the yard.
+Being three feet wide, there was room to do two rows of vegetables with plenty of growth space between them.
 Raised beds can grow the same plants that are good in containers, plus a few more that are more full.

 How do you build a raised bed?

-Once your bed is built you can mix backyard dirt with potting soil and any other soil amendments you want to add.
+Once your bed is built, you can mix backyard dirt with potting soil and any other soil amendments you want to add.
 Then bring on the plants!

-One tip… don’t build beds that are so wide you can’t reach across them.
+Don’t build beds that are so wide you can’t reach across them.
 This sounds very common sense, but you would be amazed how many people don’t think about how they will pick their tomatoes until they find themselves climbing into their raised bed everyday.

 Check out more on getting ready for your garden now!